April 15, 2026 hail storm near Wichita Falls, TX. Radar-confirmed hail track and contractor lead lists available.

 Alert issued Thu, Apr 16 · 3:22 AM UTC

-A hail storm crossed the Wichita Falls, TX metro on April 15, 2026, with spotter-verified stones up to 2 inches and a long run of NWS hail alerts through late afternoon and evening.
-The earliest report came at 4:08 PM CDT with 1.25-inch hail and spotter confidence.
+A severe hail storm crossed the Wichita Falls, TX metro on April 15, 2026, producing spotter-verified 2-inch hail and a long run of NWS hail alerts through the afternoon and evening.
+The storm first drew attention at 4:08 PM CDT, then continued to generate hail reports into late evening.

 See exactly what you get.